 Every detail of Harry and Meghan’s wedding is getting scrutinized by royal watchers, from the cake to the guest list (and of course the DRESS).
 The couple let out a few early details, including what some may call an untraditional song for their First Dance.
 The two have said they’ll dance to the Whitney Houston classic, “I Wanna Dance With Somebody.”
 So what could that look like?

 Definitely not a traditional choice for a song, but what remains to be seen is exactly HOW they will dance to the tune.
-The dance professionals here at Fred Astaire Dance Studio have done their fair share of wedding choreography for couples looking to put some pizazz in their First Dance, along with teaching the more traditional wedding dance moves.
+The dance professionals here at Fred Astaire Dance Studios have done their fair share of wedding choreography for couples looking to put some pizazz in their First Dance, along with teaching the more traditional wedding dance moves.
 Most experts say they are not expecting a traditional box step from the royal couple.
 One thing we do know for sure, millions of people will tune in to watch the two exchange vows on May 19.
 You still have time to prepare for all the upcoming spring weddings!
-Try a free class at your local Fred Astaire Dance Studio and take the first step towards becoming a dancing dynamo.
+Try a free class at your local Fred Astaire Dance Studios and take the first step towards becoming a dancing dynamo.